cotes2020/jekyll-theme-chirpy/_posts/00Basic/draft.md

 ##   - Sending station: packages the info into frams
-  - Receving station: unpacks the info from frams and moves it along to the next layer for further processing. performing error detection/correction, uniquely identifying network devices with an address, handling flow control: data management.
-Aviod overwhelm. two sublayers: LLC and MAC.
+  - Receving station: unpacks the info from frams and moves it along to the next layer for further processing. performing error detection/correction, uniquely identifying network devices with an address, handling flow control: data management. avoid overwhelm. two sublayers: LLC and MAC.
 MAC:Medium access control (MAC) layer
   - responsible for controlling how devices in a network gain access to a medium and permission to transmit data.